fkotsian/prioritizr/README.md

 Users can click items 1-2-3 times to change the box's color (red-yellow-green-0) Users can double-click an item to trigger a removal dialog Users can shift-click an item to grey it out

+Font (and headers and icons) should resize depending on screen size (sm, md, lg)

+Items should auto-save to localStorage, as they are updated (no button press to save)

 Items are default 64-pt font